ClickCease Push vs Pull Marketing - what is the difference? Case study

 – What are my target audience’s favorite websites?

-– What is my target group’s preferred Social Media?
+– What is my target group’s preferred Social Media (Facebook, Instagram, TikTok, etc.)?

-– At what point in their lives do customer think about buying my product?
+– At what point in their lives do customers think about buying my product?

 – How do customers learn about their problems that my product solves?